tsib0/aw-reporting/README.md

 ## **Experimental:** Video Campaign Performance report

 With the offline data import feature available, we added the Video Campaign Performance Report to AwReporting model.
-This means that it's now possible to download the Video Performance reports from the interface, import them into AwReporting and make the data available in the database.
+This means that it's now possible to download the Video Performance reports from the interface, import it into AwReporting and make the data available in the database.

 This report still an experiment, and we want to hear more feedback from users in order to further improve this, and make sure that this is in fact a necessity.